 Crossref XML plugin for OJS: You must first enable References as a submission metadata field and then enable the Crossref reference linking plugin, to include references in your initial deposit, or add them later.

-Record registration form: Our new record registration form for journal articles has a built-in field for adding references.
-Learn more about how to use the record registration form.
+Metadata Manager: Our new Metadata Manager tool (previously known as the record registration form) has a built-in field for adding references.
+Learn more about how to use this tool.

 Simple Text Query allows you to both find the DOIs for your references and add them to the metadata for a DOI that you have already registered with Crossref.
 Please note that this method will overwrite any references previously deposited for the content item - if you’ve previously added references to an item, and want to add more references using Simple Text Query, you need to include both the existing and the new references in your deposit.